oracle/dw-vldb-samples/spm_in_practice/README.md

 <h2>Utility Scripts for Using SPM in Practice</h2>

-The example.sql will demonstrate the scripts.
+The example.sql script will demonstrate the scripts in Wutil".

 Example output is shown in example.lst.

-For the background, check out http://blogs.oracle.com/optimizer
+For background, check out http://blogs.oracle.com/optimizer

 DISCLAIMER:
    <br/>-- These scripts are provided for educational purposes only.